seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Was that my father that went hence so fast?

 **BENVOLIO**
 It was.
-What sadness lengthens Romeo’s hours?
+What sadness lengthens Romeo's hours?

 **ROMEO**
 Not having that, which, having, makes them short.